robertrumney/adaptive-music/README.md

 - Transition between different music states, such as danger and calm.
 - Support for death music and optional transition audio.
 - Adjustable music fade speed and maximum volume.
-- Integration with other game systems, such as the GameProgress and ShopKeeping.

 ## Setup